Pochaiv Lavra: In union with Rome

 During the Zbarazh War of 1675, the cloister was besieged by the Turkish Army, who reputedly fled upon seeing the apparition of the Theotokos accompanied with angels and St Job.
-Numerous Turkish Muslims that witnessed the event during the siege converted to Christianity afterward.
+According to tradition, numerous Turkish Muslims that witnessed the event during the siege converted to Christianity afterward.
 One of the monastery chapels commemorates this event.

-According to some sources, Feofan Prokopovich, a Ruthenian reformer of the Russian Orthodox Church, took monastic vows in Pochayiv; he subsequently visited the monastery with his sovereign, Peter the Great, in 1712.
+According to some sources, Feofan Prokopovich, a Ruthenian reformer of the Russian Orthodox Church, took monastic vows in Pochaiv; he subsequently visited the monastery with his sovereign, Peter the Great, in 1712.

-After 1720, when the monastery was given to Greek Catholic Basilian monks.
+After 1720, when the monastery was taken over by the Basilian monks of the Uniate confession, its prosperity steadily dwindled.
 The process was reversed due to a seemingly miraculous occurrence.
 In 1759, a coach of Count Mikołaj Bazyli Potocki capsized near the monastery walls.
 In a fit of anger, Potocki fired at his driver three times, all without avail.
-Attributing this failure to the divine intercession, Potocki settled in Pochayiv and started to lavish gifts upon the cloister.
+Attributing this failure to the divine intercession, Potocki settled in Pochaiv and started to lavish gifts upon the cloister.

-In 1773, Potocki (who was originally a Roman Catholic, and later became Greco-Catholic) petitioned the Pope to recognize the Pochayiv icon as miraculous and St Job as a Catholic saint.
+In 1773, Potocki (who was originally a Roman Catholic, and later became Greco-Catholic) petitioned the Pope to recognize the Pochaiv icon as miraculous and St Job as a Catholic saint.
 Only the former petition was accepted.
 Upon Potocki's death in 1782, he was interred at the Assumption Cathedral whose construction he had subsidized.